Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Unsupervised Detection Method

 \subsection{Discriminator}

 It aims to distinguish between the generated samples by the generator and the actual measurements.
-It contains LSTM modules and dense layers.
+It contains LSTM modules and dense layers similar to \cite{arminevent}.
 Neural network $D(x, \theta_d)$ is trained to report a single value as output.
-Here, $x$ and $\theta_d$ denote the vector of the measurements and the weights of the discriminator network, respectively.
-The discriminator maximizes the probability of distinguishing between the measurement and the data generated by the generator, as:
+Here, $x$ and $\theta_d$ are the vectors of measurements and the weights of the discriminator network, respectively.
+The discriminator maximizes the probability of distinguishing the measurement from the data generated by the generator, as:

 where {$x_i$ is the $i^{th}$ real sample}.
 On one hand, the generator tries to minimize (\ref{gengoal}).
 On the other hand, the discriminator tries to maximize (\ref{disgoal}).
 Thus, the generator and the discriminator play a \textit{min-max} game over the following function: